PelionIoT/mbl-docs/Docs/get_mbl_on_device/Reqs_and_env/Hardware.md

     <span class="notes">This platform does not yet support WiFi communication.</span>

-* [NXP i.MX 8M Mini LPDDR4 Evaluation Kit](https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/i.mx-applications-processors/i.mx-8-processors/i.mx-8m-mini-family-arm-cortex-a53-cortex-m4-audio-voice-video:i.MX8MMINI) Referred to as the NXP 8M Mini EVK.
-This kit comes with power supply, micro-USB cable and USB-C cable.
+* [NXP i.MX 8M Mini LPDDR4 Evaluation Kit](https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/i.mx-applications-processors/i.mx-8-processors/i.mx-8m-mini-family-arm-cortex-a53-cortex-m4-audio-voice-video:i.MX8MMINI).
+Referred to as the NXP 8M Mini EVK.
+This kit comes with power supply, micro-USB cable and USB-C cable, but you will need a micro-SD card (at least 4GB).

     <span class="notes">This platform is still in development and is only partially supported at the moment.
 The boot partitioning has not been finished and WiFi communication is not working yet.</span>

 * [NXP Warp7](https://www.nxp.com/support/developer-resources/nxp-designs/warp7-next-generation-iot-and-wearable-development-platform:WARP7).
 You also need two micro-USB cables.
 * [Raspberry Pi 3 models B or B+](https://www.raspberrypi.org/products/), with:
-    * A micro-SD card.
+    * A micro-SD card (at least 4GB).
     * An C232HD-DDHSP-0 cable to connect the GPIO to a PC's USB (for debugging).
     * If you want to use MBL CLI: a USB to network adaptor and an RJ45 network cable (to convert from RPi3 USB host port to network).
 We've tested with the TP-Link UE300.